mridubhatnagar/blogs-backup/ckyl742n703pt95s1h5g55hfe.md

 - Optimize for one thing at a time.
 - Purpose of starting the blog is to get better at writing.
 Let go of the itch to build.
 - Don't compare.
 It's a trap.
-- Don't worry and occupy your mind with platform-related things.
+- Don't worry and do not occupy your mind with platform-related things.
+- Remove anything that increases friction in your writing workflow.

 **✍️ Only one single-minded focus is to Write. **